TaitoUnited/taito-cli/www/README.md

 Use preconfigured templates to set up your infrastructure and to deploy new projects on top of it.
 Everything works out-of-the-box with minimal configuration.

-### Enforce conventions
+### Uniform conventions

-Enforce good and uniform conventions by providing reusable project templates.
-Enforce version control conventions with the taito version control commands, and customize your version control workflow, if necessary.
+Maintain good and uniform conventions by providing reusable project templates.
+Enforce version control conventions with the taito version control commands.
+Customize your version control workflow, if necessary.

 ## Tabs on top of the page